 Jon Gething – Chairman

 After gaining a PhD in Mechanical Engineering, Jon joined the CEGB in Portishead and worked as a controls system engineer for 17 years.
 During this time he chaired the Avon Wildlife Trust and, on leaving CEGB in 1989, became Director of the Trust.
 On retirement in 2002 he was elected as a Liberal Democrat town and district councillor for Portishead.
 A founder of Transition Portishead and Low Carbon Gordano, Jon lived in Portishead for more than 40 years before recently moving to North Devon.

 Paul was a senior manager in the Probation Service before taking early retirement in order to set up his own management consultancy business.
 He moved to Portishead in 2008.
-In addition to LCG, he is involved as a committee member with Transition Portishead, as a volunteer with the Gordano Conservation Group and is a member of the Portishead Community Choir.
+He is one of the co- founders of LCG and currently sits on the board of Mongoose Energy as one of the member representatives.
+He is also actively involved in local politics, local conservation, a community choir and grandparenting..

 Bob trained as a scientist before teaching in schools for 25 years and for 10 years he was head of a large Bristol comprehensive.
 He subsequently worked as an international education consultant, especially in the Middle East and Africa, and most recently in a major EU-funded project in Iraq.
 Retired since 2013, Bob has lived in Pill for the last 28 years.
 He has been a parish councillor for 18 years and was a founder member of Sustainable Pill & District.